bwindsor22/DS-II-HW-5/README.md

 2. static bool properName(String s) - matches a proper name like Bob, Smith, Joey
 3. static bool number(String s) - a number (integer or decimal, positive or negative) 12, 43.23, -34.5, +98.7, 0, 0.0230
 4. static bool ancestor(String s)  - an ancestor like father, mother, great-great-grandmother.
 Uncles, Aunts, and Cousins are not ancestors.
 5. static bool palindrome(String s)  - a 10 letter case insensitive palindrome like "asdfggfdsa".
+Note: for this problem only assume that the whole string is either a palindrome or not a palindrome.
+E.g. "a abba" returns false, even though it contains a palindrome.

 Of course, unit tests required...How else do you know it works.
 Unit tests should also include false positive testing.